 Congenital heart diseases (CHD) are the most frequent congenital diseases.
 GWAS and exome sequencing performed for the last decade revealed mutations in coding sequence in only a minority of CHD patients.
 Rather a high proportion of hits in epigenetic modifiers was found.
+Furthermore environmental factors including nutrition of mothers impacting epigenetic regulation of gene transcription are likely to play a role in CHD.
 Thus, the team physiopathology of cardiac development focuses its research on epigenetic regulation of cell fate determination during cardiac embryonic development.
 We are aiming at finding therapeutic targets for rare diseases including an epigenetic component such as laminopathies, Cornelia de lange syndrome (nipbl mutations) , metabolic diseases.
 We also focus our reaserch on Tetralogy of Fallot and valve development and diseases, as they represent altogether 50% of cardiac congenital defects.
 These pathologies either lead to heart failure at the adulthood or become prominent in the aging population, respectively.
-Our research is also dedicated to better design strategies of cell therapy and its cell mechanisms to regenerate the Right ventricle for repaired tetralogy of Fallot, a complex cardiac congenital disease, for which reparation of the septal defect at birth has consequences on adult right ventricular function.
-To more specifically address such a broad biological question, we carry out different projects using patient specific iPS cell lines, cardaic organoids and mouse models of diseases ( lmnaH222P/H222P; Nipbl+/-, lineage specfic deletion of nipbl; ApoE-/-a model of valve calcification...)
+Our research is also dedicated to better design strategies of cell therapy and its cell mechanisms to regenerate the right ventricle for repaired tetralogy of Fallot, a complex cardiac congenital disease, for which reparation of the septal defect at birth has consequences on adult right ventricular function.
+To more specifically address such a broad biological question, we carry out different projects using patient specific iPS cell lines, cardiac organoids and mouse models of diseases ( lmnaH222P/H222P; Nipbl+/-, lineage specfic deletion of nipbl; ApoE-/-a model of valve calcification...)

 - The laminopathy at the origin of a cardiomyopathy: a congenital disease with an epigenetic origin: in collaboration with Gisèle Bonne Institute of Myology (Institut de myologie, Paris).
 We are specifically focusing our resarch on the embryonic origins of the disease both for the dilated cardiomyopthy and conduction defects.

-- The role of epigenetics in vitamin D deficiency and CHD: We specifically focus on the impact of vitamin D on heart formation and the consequences in adult myocardial and valve diseases in collaboration with Jean-Francois Landrier (Micronutrition humaine - C2VN Centre de Recherche en CardioVasculaire et Nutrition (univ-amu.fr))
+- The role of epigenetics in vitamin D deficiency and CHD: We specifically focus on the impact of vitamin D combined or not with high fat diet on heart formation and the consequences in adult myocardial and valve diseases in collaboration with Jean-Francois Landrier (Micronutrition humaine - C2VN Centre de Recherche en CardioVasculaire et Nutrition (univ-amu.fr))